phedwin/Learning-Java/README.md

 ## 🚀 About Me
 19,  physics student.
-Writing my everyday jpurney with code and documenting it here.
+Writing my everyday journey with code and documenting it here.

 ## FAQ